macroecolab/macroecolab.github.io/_posts/2024-04-10-Welcome-Hanami-party.md

 ---
 title: Welcome Hanami party
-author: kenshinmatsumoto
-tags:
-  - announcements
+image: images/hanami.jpg

 ---

-We had a Hanami party for our new lab members!
+We had a Hanami party for our new lab members at Nishi Park in downtown Sendai.
+Hanami is an outdoor party where everyone can enjoy blooming cherry blossoms, snacks, and drinks together.